HHS-AHRQ/MEPS-workshop/README.md

 #### Exercise 1

 **National healthcare expenses**, including:
-1. Overall expenses
+1. Overall expenses (National totals)
 2. Percentage of persons with an expense
+3. Mean expense per person
-3. Mean expense per person with an expense
+4. Mean/median expense per person with an expense, by age group

 #### Exercise 2

 Purchases and expenses for **narcotic analgesics or narcotic analgesic combos** including:
-1. Expenditures
-2. Number of fills
+1. Number of purchases (fills)
+2. Total expenditures
+3. Out-of-pocket payments
-4. Out of pocket and third party payments
+4. Third-party payments

 #### Exercise 3
 This program illustrates how to **pool MEPS data files** from different years.
-The example calculates out-of-pocket payments for the MEPS population ages 26-30 who are uninsured but have high income.
+The example calculates:
+1. Percentage of people with Joint Pain / Arthritis (JTPAIN**, ARTHDX)
+2. Average expenditures per person, by Joint Pain status (TOTEXP, TOTSLF)

 #### Exercise 4
-This program illustrates how to **pool MEPS longitudinal data files** from different panels.
-The example shows insurance coverage in the second year in MEPS, among the population ages 26-30 who are uninsured but have high income in the first year.
+This program includes a **regression example** for persons receiving a flu shot in the last 12 months, including:
+1. Percentage of people with a flu shot
+2. Logistic regression: to identify demographic factors associated with receiving a flu shot